AaltoSciComp/scicomp-docs/triton/tut/storage.rst

     /scratch     some-group              534G    524G    524G       -    7534   1000M   1000M       -
     /scratch     other-group              16T     20T     20T       -   1088M      5M      5M       -

+If you get a quota error, see :doc:`the quotas page <../usage/quotas>` for the solution.

 Transferring files
 ==================